Startappz/NodeJS-PNGDefry/README.md

 npm test
 ```

-+ If you have successfully installed the package , A new image with the same name should be created under tests/ouput direcoty .
++ If you have successfully installed the package ,the test should pass and   new image with the same name should be created under tests/ouput direcoty .

 + Open the image with your browser it should be displayed.